 Sagittarius is the ninth sign of the zodiac.
-Because this constellation is located low in the sky, it is best viewed where there is a clear southern horizon during the summer months.
+Because this constellation is located low in the sky, you can view it best where there is a clear southern horizon during the summer months.
 It has a very distinctive shape; some call it a teapot because of the outline found in the middle area of the constellation, as shown in image on your right.

 Sagittarius has plenty of interesting viewable objects that will draw the interest of any backyard astronomer.
 In the Northern hemisphere, the Sagittarius constellation appears during the early morning hours of the spring and vanishes from sight in the autumn.
 At no other place in the sky is the glow of the Milky Way as strong as in the Sagittarius region.
 When looking at constellation Sagittarius, our eyes are looking towards the center of our Milky Way galaxy.

 Constellation Sagittarius Mythology

 The constellation has its roots in Sumerian culture, but is traditionally depicted as a centaur, half-man, half-horse found in Greek myths.
 This centaur, named Chiron was the son of the titan Cronos and the nymph Philyra.
 Chiron was good natured, unlike most centaurs who were violent.
 He is depicted wearing a cloak and drawing his bow, aiming an arrow at the star Antares, which represents the heart of the Scorpio constellation.
 As such, he is often called “The Archer”.
 After Hercules accidentally wounded him, Zeus saw that Chiron was in great pain and let him die and then placed him in the heavens.

 Sagittarius is the constellation that contains the greatest number of stars with known planets.
 It contains many bright stars.
 The brightest ones are The brightest ones delta, epsilon, zeta, phi, lambda, gamma-2, sigma and tau Sagittarii.
 These are the stars that form the Teapot asterism.